Read our frequently asked questions to learn more about our offices. If you do not find your answer here, feel free to contact us, anytime.

 Will my insurance pay for my treatment?

 Every insurance company and policy is different with respect to coverage, deductibles, and co-pays; it is wise to contact your insurance carrier.
 Pathway Healthcare accepts most major insurances.
 We will be happy to assist in determining if your insurance covers Pathway Healthcare treatment.
-Please let our patient care coordinator know who your insurance carrier is when you book your initial appointment.

 Will I be treated with compassion and respect?